GavintheAmateur/i94_immigration_data_etl/README.md

 ## Addressing Other Scenarios
-The write up describes a logical approach to this project under the following scenarios:

 #### The data was increased by 100x.
 Spark is distributive and s3 storage is elastic, so we can add more nodes and storage to process it.